 Third parties may attempt to commercialize competitive products or services in foreign countries where we do not have any patents or patent applications where legal recourse may be limited.
-This may have a significant commercial impact on our foreign business operations.
+This may have a significant commercial impact on our ability to expand into foreign business operations.